 Capri Holdings (CPRI) Gains But Lags Market: What You Should Know

-Heading into today, shares of the luxury retailer had lost 4.78% over the past month, outpacing the Retail-Wholesale sector's loss of 6.04% and lagging the S&P 500's loss of 0.91% in that time.
+Coming into today, shares of the luxury retailer had lost 3.22% in the past month.
+In that same time, the Retail-Wholesale sector lost 4.49%, while the S&P 500 gained 0.87%.

-Capri Holdings will be looking to display strength as it nears its next earnings release.
+Investors will be hoping for strength from Capri Holdings as it approaches its next earnings release.
 On that day, Capri Holdings is projected to report earnings of $1.67 per share, which would represent year-over-year growth of 1.21%.
-Our most recent consensus estimate is calling for quarterly revenue of $1.47 billion, up 12.57% from the year-ago period.
+Meanwhile, our latest consensus estimate is calling for revenue of $1.47 billion, up 12.57% from the prior-year quarter.

 Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $5.34 per share and revenue of $5.41 billion.
 These totals would mark changes of +181.05% and +33.23%, respectively, from last year.

 Investors might also notice recent changes to analyst estimates for Capri Holdings.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
 Over the past month, the Zacks Consensus EPS estimate has moved 0.13% higher.
-Capri Holdings is holding a Zacks Rank of #1 (Strong Buy) right now.
+Capri Holdings is currently sporting a Zacks Rank of #1 (Strong Buy).

-Investors should also note Capri Holdings's current valuation metrics, including its Forward P/E ratio of 11.43.
-For comparison, its industry has an average Forward P/E of 12.13, which means Capri Holdings is trading at a discount to the group.
+Valuation is also important, so investors should note that Capri Holdings has a Forward P/E ratio of 11.56 right now.
+For comparison, its industry has an average Forward P/E of 12.29, which means Capri Holdings is trading at a discount to the group.

-Investors should also note that CPRI has a PEG ratio of 0.36 right now.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Retail - Apparel and Shoes industry currently had an average PEG ratio of 0.95 as of yesterday's close.
+It is also worth noting that CPRI currently has a PEG ratio of 0.36.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+Retail - Apparel and Shoes stocks are, on average, holding a PEG ratio of 0.95 based on yesterday's closing prices.

 The Retail - Apparel and Shoes industry is part of the Retail-Wholesale sector.
-This group has a Zacks Industry Rank of 54, putting it in the top 22% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 46, which puts it in the top 19% of all 250+ industries.

 Infrastructure Stock Boom to Sweep America